What is False Pregnancy in Dogs?

 Though all the reasons for false pregnancy are unknown and there are no known cures at the moment, there are still ways on how you can prevent it from happening and manage your dog who's going through it.

 Keep your dog's health in tip-top shape.
-Hormonal imbalance may greatly affect why false pregnancies happen that's why your dog's wellness is important.
+Hormonal imbalance may cause why false pregnancies to happen and that's why your dog's wellness is important.
 Offer her a healthy and balanced diet, provide hormonal supplementation to balance it all out, and go get some exercise, to steer away from further episodes of false pregnancy.

 Reduce mammary gland secretions.
-To pare down the stimulation that develops lactation in your dog, it's greatly recommended you use warm or cold packs on her teats.
+To pare down the stimulation that develops lactation in your dog, it's recommended you use warm or cold packs on her nipples if appearing swollen.

 Let her wear dog diapers.
-Since your dog will undergo behavioral changes like marking, peeing or pooping in wrong places and will have vaginal discharge, dog diapers can come in handy.
-These diapers will help keep your dog and your house clean and happy.
+Since your dog will also undergo behavioral changes like marking, peeing or pooping in wrong places, and will produce vaginal discharge during false pregnancy, dog diapers can be a lifesaver.
+These diapers will help keep your dog and your house clean.

-Remember that false pregnancy is normal and is not considered to be a disease.
-Your dog may still feel uneasy and may be stressed out since she thinks she's expecting a litter.
-But know that your dog will make it through, with you.
+Remember that false pregnancy happens to a lot of dogs and is not considered to be a disease.
+But, even if your dog’s water breaking is nowhere in her foreseeable future, she may still feel uneasy and may be stressed out since she thinks she's expecting a litter.
+Consult your vet on how to tell if your dog is pregnant with the most certainty.
+But, know that your dog will make always it through, with you.
+Recognize the signs of false pregnancy in dogs and dog pregnancy symptoms to ensure that you are providing the proper care for your fur-baby.